mnaufalhilmym/mnaufalhilmym/README.md

 - ⚡ Fun fact: ...
 -->

 Hello.
 I am Hilmy, an Electrical Engineering student at Universitas Gadjah Mada who loves Linux and code.
 I usually use C and C++ for CTF, programming robots, and a few other things.
-However, I am currently studying Java, Kotlin, Python, and JavaScript by doing some projects.
+I am currently studying Java, Kotlin, Python, and JavaScript by doing some projects.